 Now, you’ve reached the point where you should choose a database technology for microservices.
 How?
-Just ask yourself what kind of data you need to store and how you plan to support microservices data management.
+Just ask yourself what kind of data you need to store and how you plan to support microservices database management.

-Let’s look at some of the non-relational databases (NoSQL) that correspond to different types of stored data and data models.
+Let’s look at some non-relational databases (NoSQL) that correspond to different types of stored data and data models.
 In microservices, you can combine several of those.

 Document databases are perfect for content management and storing catalogs.
 For instance, you can apply it in a blog application or an e-commerce platform.
 Popular document databases are MongoDB and Cloudant.